Skip to content

 All three launchers share the same core:

-• Browser opens at http://localhost:7880 when the stack is ready
+• Browser opens at http://localhost:7880 once the stack is healthy

 • Stop Bibliogon button tears the stack down cleanly